OrpheusGr/Discord-IRC-Bridge/README.md

 - !shutdown to kill the bot. (only for botops)
 - Auto Disconnecting of IRC clients after a time limit that you can set.
 - !fjoinirc make a client for another user(only for botops)
-- !fircnick change a user's IRC nick (only for botops)
+- !fnick change a user's IRC nick (only for botops)
-- !usernick shows another user's IRC nick (only for botops)
+- !whois shows another user's IRC nick (only for botops)
-- !myircnick shows the sender's IRC nick
+- !whoami shows the sender's IRC nick

 ## Latest updates
+June 22nd 2023
+- Some commands have been renamed for clarity:
+  - !myircnick - New name: !whoami (same functionality)
+  - !ircnick   - New name: !nick   (same functionality)
+  - !usernick  - New name: !whois  (same functionality)
+  - !fircnick  - New name: !fnick  (same functionality)
+- New command - ```!leaveirc [--delete] [reason]``` Disconnects the user's client. (both parameters are optional)
+  - If --delete is used the saved client will be deleted and will not be rejoined when the bot restarts.
+  - If AUTOCLIENTS is True and a user has left IRC, a client will not be made for them unless they use !joinirc
+- !joinirc updated to use the user's saved nick (if a nick is not provided)
+  - If the user doesn't have a saved nick, their username will be used (as it used to be)
+  - If a nick is provided it will be saved.
+  - Added an optional parameter --nick - If used, and the user has a local nick, it will be used on IRC
+- --nick does the same in !fjoinirc
+- Kill has been updated to accept a --delete parameter.
+If used it will delete the user's saved client.
+- New command - ```!relayhelp <listcommands|command>``` Shows a list of available commamds or verbose info for a command

 June 19th 2023
 - Added 4 new commands
   - !fjoinirc - Makes a client for another user, used only by users in the botop list